-GAiN critical aid projects support the advancement of the Great Commission and the Great Commandment through humanitarian kindness, which helps our partners gain access, build credibility, and increase effectiveness in the places they work.
+GAiN critical aid projects express humanitarian kindness, which helps our partners gain access, build credibility, and increase effectiveness in the places they work.

 GAiN equips healthcare workers and facilities with items such as medicine and disposable medical supplies that typically are hard to acquire or are quickly depleted.
 GAiN also seeks to minister to the disabled through the provision of mobility aids.